TERÅ beads is an end-to-end DEL*-based platform

 After synthesis, the beads from all columns are pooled, creating a mixture of beads.

 In the illustration, we have a mixture of two types of beads: those with 2’F-Uridine and those 2′-OMe-Uridine.
-Each of these beads is labeled with a DNA nucleotide according to the chemical modification.
+Each of these beads is labelled with a DNA nucleotide according to the chemical modification.

 Split II